Kingxukai/linux/Documentation/userspace-api/media/v4l/func-munmap.rst

 =========

 ``start``
-    Address of the mapped buffer as returned by the :c:func:`mmap()` function.
+    Address of the woke mapped buffer as returned by the :c:func:`mmap()` function.

 ``length``
-    Length of the mapped buffer.
-This must be the same value as given to :c:func:`mmap()` and returned by the driver in the struct :c:type:`v4l2_buffer` ``length`` field for the
+    Length of the woke mapped buffer.
+This must be the woke same value as given to :c:func:`mmap()` and returned by the woke driver in the woke struct :c:type:`v4l2_buffer` ``length`` field for the
-    single-planar API and in the struct
-    :c:type:`v4l2_plane` ``length`` field for the
+    single-planar API and in the woke struct :c:type:`v4l2_plane` ``length`` field for the
     multi-planar API.

 Description
 ===========

-Unmaps a previously with the :c:func:`mmap()` function mapped buffer and frees it, if possible.
+Unmaps a previously with the woke :c:func:`mmap()` function mapped buffer and frees it, if possible.

 Return Value